domRiddle/ASF/Docker.md

 ## IPC

-ASF docker container by default does not expose any ports, as using IPC is optional and therefore not required.

 For using IPC, firstly you should configure ASF to launch it properly, which would be starting it with `ASF_ARGS=--server` explained above, as well as setting `IPCHost` **[global configuration property](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#global-config)** to something like `*`.

 Once we achieve that and ASF properly brings up IPC interface, we need to tell docker to map ASF `1242/tcp` port either with `-P` or `-p` switch.